Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 Harmful mlabonne/harmful_behaviors 250 100

 For each category, the raw train/test parquet splits are downloaded and saved in full (dataset/<category>/{train,test}_set.xlsx), then a curated split is sampled: 250 train + 100 test prompts, asserted to be duplicate-free within each split and mutually exclusive between train and test (dataset/<category>/curated-{train,test}_set.xlsx) — these curated files are what every downstream stage (load_datasets.PromptSets) actually reads.
 Re-running store_datasets.py re-samples a new curated split, which will invalidate cached activations for any prompt no longer present (collect_activations.py detects and prunes these automatically on its next run).
+The sampling is unseeded, so each re-run produces a different split.

 Output Artifacts Reference